 Internet Protocol (IP) Address

 An IP address is a unique numeric identifier assigned to an internet-connected device.
 Because geolocation systems can often map IP addresses to geographical locations, users often use Virtual Private Networks (VPNs) to reroute traffic through different servers to change users’ public IP addresses.
+Check out 2023‘s top VPNs here.

 Apple’s operating system for mobile devices.
 It is the default operating system used on devices such as the iPhone, iPad, and iPod Touch.
+Take a look at the best iOS security apps here.

 Internet Protocol (IP)